-Introduction and Overview: In Nevada's 2015 Popular Annual Financial Report, we proffered an unusual economic outlook, one focused on the intermediate and long terms.
-We identified four long-term secular trends that we believe have suppressed the U.S. economic growth rate the last decade - thus explaining the "new normal" - and by their nature will continue to do so for the foreseeable future, absent significant changes in public policy.
-These developments obviate short-term forecasts because they swamp out business-cycle effects and may even change business-cycle length.
+Introduction and Overview: In Nevada's 2015 Popular Annual Financial Report, we proffered an economic outlook focused on intermediate and long terms.
+We identified four long-term secular trends we believe have suppressed U.S. economic growth rate the last decade - thus explaining the "new normal" - and by their nature will continue to do so for the foreseeable future, without significant changes in public policy.
+These developments obviate short-term forecasts because they swamp out business-cycle effects, in part by slowing economic growth, and they may even change business-cycle length.
 They also make sectoral forecasts uncertain.
 And they do the same to regional forecasts; nonetheless, we examined certain long-term Nevada trends to see if there was any basis for modifying the national forecast for our state.
 There was not.

 Long-term Growth of Government Over-reach: The first trend is the continuing growth of government relative to the economy - reflected in public spending, taxes, deficits, debt, regulation of all kinds, and other government interventions (retirement programs, health care and insurance, etc.).
-The empirical economic literature indicates that government size, scope and reach has for nearly 60 years been excessive relative to levels that maximize growth and thus human wellbeing.
+The empirical economic literature indicates that government size, scope and reach has for 60 years been excessive relative to levels that maximize growth and thus human wellbeing.
 Yet government has continued to grow, especially in the last decade, thus ever more retarding economic growth.
-Until the turn of the century, this growing deadweight loss was offset by three growth-inducing factors: 1) demographic and other increasing labor-force participation trends; 2) increasing debt levels of all kinds relative to GDP (government, financial debt, non-financial business debt, home mortgages and all other consumer debt); and 3) rapid growth in emerging economies, plus globalization of firms, increasing trade and foreign direct investment.
+Until the turn of the century, this growing deadweight loss was offset by three growth-inducing factors: 1) demographic and other increasing labor-force participation trends; 2) increasing debt levels of all kinds relative to GDP (government, financial debt, non-financial business debt, home mortgages and all other consumer debt); and 3) rapid growth in emerging economies, plus globalization of firms, increasing trade and foreign direct investment (rest-of-the-world effect).